cegme/MADden/demo_script_cikm2012.md

 ### CRFs and MADlib introduction
 Welcome to the demo part 2.
-In this part, I will demo a parallel in-database implementation of linear-chain conditional random filed learning and inference for part of speech tagging.
+In this part, I will demo a parallel in-database implementation of linear-chain conditional random field learning and inference for part of speech tagging.
 Let me first give an biref introduction to MADlib and CRF.
 MADlib is an open-source library for scalable in-database analytics.
 It provides data-parallel implementations of mathematical, statistical and machine-learning methods for structured and unstructured data.
+As one of the contributors, we developped learning and inference modules for part of speech tagging using linear-chain CRFs.
+CRFs
-As one of the contributors, we developped a linear-chain conditional random field(CRF) learning and inference module for part of speech tagging.
-CRFs are the state of art probabilistic graphical models on a number of real-world tasks such as POS, NER.
-Now I will demo two APIs supported in MADlib for part of speech tagging.
+are the state of art probabilistic graphical models on a number of real-world tasks such as POS as NER.
+Now I will demo the two APIs supported in MADlib for part of speech tagging.

 #### 3. Parallel linear-chain CRF training.